solana-developers/solana-cookbook/docs/core-concepts/cpi.md

 - Cross Program Invocations enable for programs to call instructions on other programs, allowing for the composibility of Solana programs.
 - Program Derived Addresess (PDAs) can be used by one program to sign for Cross Program Invocations of instructions on another program.
+- CPI calls are currently limited to a depth of 4

   :::